MicrosoftDocs/customer-insights/ci-docs/export-destinations.md

 There are two main types of exports:

 - **Data-out exports** let you export any type of entity available in Customer Insights.
 The entities that you select for export are exported with all data fields, metadata, schemas, and mapping details.
 - **Segment exports** let you export segment entities from Customer Insights.
-Segments represent a list of customer profiles.
-When configuring the export, you select the included data fields, depending on the target system you are export data to.
+For individual consumers (B-to-C), segments represent a list of customer profiles.
+For businesses (B-to-B), segments can represent a list of accounts or contacts.
+When configuring the export, you select the included data fields, depending on the target system you are exporting data to.

 ### Export segments